cloudnative-pg/cloudnative-pg.github.io/content/blog/cloudnative-pg-1-16-0-released/index.md

 We strongly encourage you to update the operator at your earliest possible convenience.
-You can either jump directly to 1.16.0 and benefit from all the new capabilities and enhancements that have been introduced, or stay in the 1.15 minor release by moving to 1.15.2 with bug fixes only.
+You can either jump directly to 1.16.0 and benefit from all the new capabilities and enhancements introduced, or stay in the 1.15 minor release by moving to 1.15.2 with bug fixes only.